Drac-Zhang/Logic-App-Standard-Backup-Tool/README.md

 ### Container Name
 The container name which we would like to save the backup file.

+Blob Container only allows lower case and numberic character in container name, so the application will convert all the upper case to lower.

 ## Limitation